FarronF/limerick-council-meetings/meetings/2021/06/21-Virtual Meeting of the Economic Development, Enterprise & Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise & Planning Strategic Policy Committee - 26th April 2021.md

 that it was proposed that it would be for a mixed use development and that once plans were in

+place, further information would be made available to members.
+---
-place, further information would be made available to members.--- Replying to members, he also confirmed that the Community Department were currently awaiting
+Replying to members, he also confirmed that the Community Department were currently awaiting

 the outcome of funding for a number of projects in towns and villages in Limerick under the Rural